tedwin007/logger/README.md

 ![alt Result](/Screenshot%202021-03-03%20222140.png)

 ## Todo:
-1. Abstract & extract all browser related functionality
+1. Abstract & extract all browser-related functionality
 2. Create a plugin creature and a register method in the logger
 3. Extract angular service from the package
-4. Use axios to make http request and add it as a "peer dep"
+4. Use Axios to make an HTTP request and add it as a "peer dep"
 5. Pack & install
 6. Use the npm package in the Logger's (angular) module.

 ## Features that are WIP
 - Bulk - network friendlily
-- Global Config As A Stream - changes will effect both future and prev instances
+- Global Config As A Stream - changes will affect both future and prev instances
 - Better Tracking (trace)